tyrcho/blog/_posts/2017-02-24-property-based-testing-google-hashcode.md

   }
 ```

-I could check that it is really faster with a [ScalaMeter](https://scalameter.github.io/) microbenchmark but this will another story.
+I could check that it is really faster with a [ScalaMeter](https://scalameter.github.io/) microbenchmark but this is another story.

 You can find the [full test file](https://github.com/wl-seclin-hashcode/hashcode-2017-practice/blob/master/src/test/scala/hashcode/training/SliceSpec.scala) on my [Github project](https://github.com/wl-seclin-hashcode/hashcode-2017-practice).